 In 1945, Steinbeck published two novels, The Red Pony and Cannery Row.
 The Red Pony, an episodic novella, is a coming of age story in which the first two stories appeared in the North American Review in 1933 and the last two in 1934.
 All four stories would not appear together until 1945 when the short story collection, The Long Valley, and the illustrated edition of The Red Pony were both published.
 Cannery Row is considered by some to be Steinbeck’s most idiosyncratic work.
 In it, characters demonstrate the best and the worst of human behavior while Steinbeck explores ideas about individual morality, community responsibility, and the validity of social norms.

 In 1952, Steinbeck published one of his most well known novels, East of Eden.
 The first edition of East of Eden had two print runs; the first was a limited printing of 1,500 copies signed by Steinbeck, and the second run was unsigned.
 Special Collections and Archives holds copies of both of these runs.
-Although each of these titles are known to have been written from Steinbeck’s very personal experience and point of view, all have been repeatedly banned for political or moral reasons.
+Although each of these titles are known to have been written from Steinbeck’s very personal experience and point of view, all have been repeatedly banned.